How Much Emergency Water to Store: Complete Guide

 - Stackable water bricks / modular containers (about 3.5 to 5.5 gallons): Stackable and easy to move, but cost per gallon is higher.

 I’ve stored water in everything from repurposed soda bottles to 55-gallon barrels over the past decade.
-The cheap collapsible containers consistently fail — pinhole leaks, plastic taste, and unreliable seams.
-Spend a few extra dollars on quality containers from Reliance, Scepter, or similar reputable brands.
+The cheap collapsible containers you see on Amazon for $8 consistently fail — pinhole leaks, terrible plastic taste, unreliable seams.
+The Reliance Aqua-Tainer — around $15–$20 for 7 gallons — is what I grab every time.
+It’s rugged, the spigot actually works, and I’ve had some in service for five years without a single leak.
+Spend the few extra dollars.

-Avoid containers that previously held milk, juice, chemicals, fuel, or other non-food products.
-You cannot fully remove sugar residues and milk proteins, and bacteria will colonize no matter how many times you rinse.
+Containers to avoid: Anything that previously held milk, juice, chemicals, fuel, or other non-food products.
+You can’t fully remove sugar residues and milk proteins, and bacteria will colonize no matter how many times you rinse.

-Municipal water vs. well water: If you’re filling from a treated municipal source, your water already contains residual chlorine and is ready for storage.
-If you’re filling from a private well or untreated source, you’ll need to treat the water before sealing it — either by boiling or adding household bleach at the ratios I cover in the purification section below.
+If you’re filling from a treated municipal source, your water already contains residual chlorine and is ready for storage.
+If you’re filling from a private well or untreated source, you’ll need to treat the water before sealing — either by boiling or adding household bleach at the ratios I cover in the purification section below.

-- Seal tightly and label with the fill date.
+- Seal tightly and label with the fill date using permanent marker

-- Store in a cool, dark, dry place away from sunlight, heat, gasoline, pesticides, and other chemicals.
+- Store in a cool, dark, dry place away from sunlight, heat, gasoline, pesticides, and chemicals

-- Inspect containers periodically.
-If you see leaks, bulging, cloudiness, or smell odd odors, replace or treat the water.
+- Inspect containers periodically — replace or treat if you spot leaks, bulging, cloudiness, or odd smells

 How Long Can You Store Bottled Water?